blazkurent/mosaictools/README.md

 # mosaictools
-Surrogate modelling of modal properties using MOSAIC method.
+Python library for surrogate modelling of modal properties according to the Mode-Shape-Adapted Input parameter domain Cutting (MOSAIC) method.